zarthur/CSCC-Fundamentals-Android-Notes/week_01/readme.md

 If you don't have a GitHub account, go to https://github.com and create one.
 We'll work with creating repositories from Android Studio.

-### Working with GitHub in IntelliJ IDEA
+### Working with GitHub in Android Studio

-With our existing project, we can create a new repository by selecting **VCS -> Import into Version Control -> Share Project on Github** from the menu bar.
-If this is the first time using GitHub with IntelliJ, you will be prompted to enter your Github credentials and an IntelliJ password.
+With our existing project, we can create a new repository by selecting **VCS -> Import into Version Control -> Share Project on GitHub** from the menu bar.
+If this is the first time using GitHub with Android Studio, you will be prompted to enter your GitHub credentials.

 You will be prompted to enter a repository name, a remote name, and a description; leave the remote name set to *origin*.